Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
 If you occasionally tidy your windows, you’ll need to clean up the skylight more often.
-Plus, installing the roof is the only method to clean up the outside of a skylight.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the rate.
+If your roof opening does not fit one of the below sizes, anticipate to pay at least 25% more for the unit than the next-closest requirement alternative on this list.

 Size (Width by Height) Rate.